nadimgh/lego-brick/README.md

 - Marton coding for broadcast channels
 - Coding for cloud radio access networks (downlink and uplink)

 Polar codes with successive cancellation decoding are used as the constituent point-to-point channel codes.
 The rates of the polar codes are chosen "close" to their theoretical limits, as described in the paper.
-The key implementations of encoders/decoders that are provided in the src directory are re-used for multiple problems.
+The *src* directory includes scripts that are re-used for multiple problems, including the implementations of all encoders and decoders.
 Scripts that are specific to a coding problem are given in the corresponding directory.

 ## Support
 Any questions and/or suggestions from members of the information, coding and communication theory communities are warmly welcomed.
 Email: [nghaddar@ucsd.edu](mailto:nghaddar@ucsd.edu)